vial-kb/vial-kb.github.io/docs/docs/porting-to-vial.md

 > The Vial keyboard definition (`vial.json`) is not the same as an `info.json` file.
 You cannot copy an `info.json` file to use as the `vial.json`.

 ## 5. Generate and add unique keyboard ID
-The ID generated is unique for the firmware for the keyboard type and model; it does not need to be unique for each individual keyboard.
+The ID generated is unique for the firmware to a keyboard type and model; it does not need to be unique for each individual keyboard or firmware compiled.

 From the root of vial-qmk, run `python3 util/vial_generate_keyboard_uid.py` in order to generate a unique Vial keyboard ID: